-Herewith we are presenting our annual consolidated FY2017 financial report containing unaudited financial data.
-As disclosed in the current report no.13/2017 dated September 18, 2017 the Company postponed annual audit procedure until the armed unrests in the region of operations are resolved and access to assets as well as to documentation is safe.
+Herewith we are presenting our annual consolidated FY2018 financial report containing unaudited financial data.
+As disclosed in the current report the Company postponed annual audit procedure until the armed unrests in the region of operations are resolved and access to assets as well as to documentation is safe.
 The Company will duly inform the Shareholders and investment society through current reports, its web page and other available means of communications about any changes for the renewal of the audit in case situation would improve and it would be possible to hold the required audit procedures.